mortenmoulder/TwitchClipper/README.md

 * [Filtering](https://github.com/mortenmoulder/TwitchClipper/wiki/Command-line-arguments) with date ranges

 ## Installation
-Head over to the Wiki to find the installation steps (IT'S REALLY EASY): https://github.com/mortenmoulder/TwitchClipper/wiki/Installation
+Head over to [the Wiki](https://github.com/mortenmoulder/TwitchClipper/wiki/Installation) to find the installation steps or [download a release](https://github.com/mortenmoulder/TwitchClipper/releases) for Windows, Linux, or MacOS.

 ## Configuration
 `appsettings.json` contains all the things you need to change, in order to start using TwitchClipper.